SurvMamba: State Space Model with Multi-grained Multi-modal Interaction for Survival Prediction: Introduction

 Extensive efforts have been made in multi-modal survival analysis with histological whole slide images (WSIs) and transcriptomic data~\cite{jaume2023modeling, xu2023multimodal, subramanian2021multimodal}.
 Among them, Multiple Instance Learning (MIL)~\cite{jaume2023modeling, xu2023multimodal, qiu2023deep} has emerged as an effective method to process the high-dimensional WSIs and transcriptomic data.
 In these MIL-based methods, each WSI is represented as a ``bag'' with numerous patches as instances, while transcriptomic data is organized into a ``bag'' with functional genomes~(\emph{i.e.}, genomic groups) as instances.
 Subsequently, fusion of histological and genomic features~\cite{li2022hfbsurv, chen2022pan} is conducted to predict survival outcomes.

 Despite the complex, high-dimensional nature of WSIs and transcriptomic data, they exhibit significant inherent hierarchical structures.
-These structures stem from their fundamental biological functions and the pathology associated with diseases, as illustrated in Figure~\ref{fig:hierarchical_structure}.
+These structures stem from their fundamental biological functions and the pathology associated with diseases, as illustrated in Figure~\ref{fig:Hierarchical}.
+WSI reveals tissue organization at region-level and provides detailed cellular insights at patch-level.
+Genes can be categorized according to their genomic function, which can be further subdivided based on biological process.
 However, existing methods do not fully leverage these hierarchical structures in both WSIs and transcriptomic data~\cite{chen2022scaling, kanehisa2000kegg}, which may lead to the following issues.
 The first issue regards to insufficient global representation.
 There are multi-level prognostic insights reflected in the hierarchical information.
 For example, fine-grained patch-level pathological images detail cell densities~\cite{zhang2024inferring}, while coarse-grained region-level images reveal tissue features and tumor-immune interactions~\cite{fu2020pan}.
 Fine-grained function-level transcriptomics reveals the specific functionalities of gene sets~\cite{ietswaart2021genewalk}, while coarse-grained process-level data focus on identifying those fundamental macroscopic biological processes~\cite{zhang2021protocol}.
 Therefore, important global features for survival prediction could potentially be lost if a method focuses on fine-grained information only.
 Furthermore, there is limited cross-modality communications.
-Both WSIs and transcriptomic data contain a multitude of cross-modality communications at different hierarchical levels.
-For instance, adjacent patches/regions within a WSI tend to exhibit higher correlations~\cite{ke2023mine}, and functions/process sharing similar or related biological mechanisms demonstrate closer relationships~\cite{smug2023ongoing}, which cannot be easily revealed if cross-modality communications are only established at fine-grained features level, leading to inadequate intra-modal representations and and subsequently deficient inter-modal integration.
+Both WSIs and transcriptomic data contain a multitude of cross-modality communications at different hierarchical levels, including patch-to-function and region-to-process relationships~\cite{ke2023mine, smug2023ongoing}, which cannot be easily revealed if cross-modality communications are only established at fine-grained features level, leading to deficient inter-modal integration.